 What is a Google Sheets connector?

 A Google Sheets connector is a tool or plugin that connects Google Sheets to external systems, applications, or automated workflows, enabling data to move in and out of spreadsheets without manual input.
-Rather than treating Google Sheets as a static destination that someone has to update, a connector makes it a live participant in your operational processes.

 Google Sheets connectors come in several types, each suited to different use cases and technical environments.